 Bob Regan “Well it just goes to show you how far a girl can get if she keeps her stockings’ seams straight.
 Don’t get up!
 I’ll announce myself…”

-The wealthy industrialist Andrew Colby (Vincent Price) offers small time, self-confident Bob Reagan $5,000 to act as his bodyguard, in order to protect him from a former business partner, Leopold Kroner.
-Kroner just released from a five year stint in jail for embezzling a million dollars from his firm is looking for revenge.
+The wealthy industrialist Andrew Colby (Vincent Price) offers small-time, self-confident Bob Reagan $5,000 to act as his bodyguard, in order to protect him from a former business partner, Leopold Kroner.
+Kroner just released from a five-year stint in jail for embezzling a million dollars from his firm is looking for revenge.
 Reagan asks his friend over at homicide Lt.
 Damico (Bendix) to push a gun permit through, though he’s not crazy about the idea of Reagan possessing a firearm.
-Against his better judgement he issues the permit and Reagan winds up using it to shoot Kroner to death, when it appears he’s threatening’s Colby’s life.
+Against his better judgment, he issues the permit and Reagan winds up using it to shoot Kroner to death when it appears he’s threatening Colby’s life.

 Charles Murdock (John Abbott) “How did he die?”

 There’s nothing like a woman to come between men !